Home » Recipe Index » Chinese Festivals » Easy Mooncake Recipe

 Easy Mooncake Recipe

-Mooncake (月饼, yue bing) is a traditional Chinese dessert often enjoyed during the Mid-Autumn Festival, celebrated on the 15th day of the eighth lunar month.
-This cherished festival honors the harvest, family reunions, and the beauty of the full moon.
-A classic mooncake recipe typically features a thin golden crust filled with lotus seed paste and salted egg yolk—one of the most beloved combinations in Chinese pastry.
+Mooncake (月饼, yue bing) is a traditional Chinese dessert enjoyed during the Mid-Autumn Festival, a celebration of harvest, family, and the full moon.
+A classic mooncake recipe features a thin golden crust made with fragrant golden syrup, filled with lotus seed paste and homemade salted egg yolk, a timeless favorite in Chinese pastry.
+You can also make salted cured egg yolks for savory toppings, which are faster to prepare as they only need five days to cure.

 Why You Will Love This Recipe

-• Perfect golden skin that stays soft – With the right flour combination, this traditional mooncake recipe creates a moist, tender crust that doesn’t harden even after a few days.
-The baked mooncakes also turn a beautiful, even brown color; just like Hong Kong mooncakes from the bakery.
+• Perfect golden skin that stays soft – This traditional mooncake recipe uses the right blend of flour and golden syrup to create a moist, tender crust that stays soft for days.
+The baked classic mooncakes also develop a rich, even golden brown, just like the Hong Kong mooncakes from your favorite bakery.

-• Balanced sweetness – Many store-bought mooncakes can be overly sweet.
-I’ve adjusted the filling in this recipe so the sweetness is just right, letting the flavor of lotus paste and salted egg yolk shine through.
+• Balanced sweetness – Many store-bought mooncakes are overly sweet.
+I’ve adjusted this recipe so the sweetness is perfectly balanced, letting the delicate flavors of lotus paste and homemade salted egg yolk truly shine.

-• Cost-effective – Making mooncakes at home is much more affordable than buying them.
-Most recipes for mooncakes sold in shops are priced higher because of the luxurious packaging, not the ingredients themselves.
+• Cost-effective and rewarding – Making homemade mooncakes is far more affordable than buying them.
+Most of the cost in commercial mooncakes comes from the luxurious packaging, not the ingredients themselves.

-• No preservatives – Homemade mooncakes are fresher, safer, and free from unnecessary additives.
-Since you’ll be enjoying them soon after baking, there’s no need for preservatives.
+• No preservatives, only freshness – Homemade mooncakes are fresh, natural, and free from unnecessary additives.
+You’ll enjoy them soon after baking, so there’s no need for preservatives—just pure, authentic flavor.

 Recipe Ingredients